 Tannin powder helps improve the mouthfeel of the wine and rounds out the taste.

 Yeast nutrient helps the yeast thrive since cherries don’t contain all the same nutrients as grapes.

 The acid blend brings out the natural sweetness of the fruit and adjusts the pH to help the fermentation proceed smoothly.
 Sour cherries have a ph between 3.1 and 3.6, while sweet cherries are 3.7 to 4.5.
 If you’re using sour cherries, adding acid is optional, and if you choose to include it, use only 1/4 to 1/2 as much.

-Sugar, of course, feeds the yeast, raises the alcohol content so the wine will keep and adds residual sweetness.
+Sugar, of course, feeds the yeast and raises the alcohol content so the wine will keep and adds residual sweetness.

 Everything goes into a fermentation vessel, along with a small amount of water to fill if necessary.
 Add the yeast and cap with a water lock as they go to work.

 Allow the cherry wine to ferment in primary for one to two weeks until vigorous fermentation has slowed.